biringaChi/vREDUCE/README.md

-<h3 align = "center"> vRAG: A Reduced and Augmented Vocabulary for Vulnerabilities Detection </h3>
+<h3 align = "center"> vRAG: A Reduced and Augmented Vocabulary for Efficient Vulnerabilities Detection with GPT </h3>
 <hr>

 ```ACTIVE DEV```